myroms/roms-jedi/tools/workflow/Readme.md

   -d                       Configure ecbuild with 'Debug' build type

+  -n_min NP_min            Minimum Number of MPI processes for tests
+                              NP_min = 2 by default

   -n NP                    Number of MPI processes, if using -a option
                               NP = 12 by default
   ```